Lab-Grown/Synthetic, Imitation, and Assembled Gemstones: An Introduction

 Imitations/Simulants

-Imitations or Stimulants are made of entirely different materials and crafted to mimic the appearance of gemstones, b.
-They are common and can be naturally occurring or shaped by humans.
+Imitations or Stimulants are made of entirely different materials and crafted to mimic the appearance of gemstones.
+They are common and can occur naturally or be shaped by humans.

 The most common imitations/simulants are glass and paste, dyed white gem material (howlite to resemble turquoise), pearls (coated beads), rhinestones, cameos, and diamonds (YAG, GGG, cubic zirconia, synthetic rutile, strontium titanate, zircon, and synthetic moissanite).